sabinosabino/MinimalFrameWorkAccessSqlServerAndMySQL/README.md

 # Minimal Framework Access And SqlServer
-Project Create for bilder Class Model, Class Services Forms in Ms Access for SQL Server
+Project Create for bilder Class Model, Class Services and Forms in Ms Access for SQL Server

 Soon I will post a video explaining features.